larics/mrs_course/README.md

 ### 1) Docker installation (recommended)
 Very briefly, Docker is a tool that provides a simple and efficient way to pack everything needed for a specific application in one container.
 You can also look at it as a lightweight virtual machine running on your computer.

-Basic information about Docker and its main concepts can be found [here](https://github.com/larics/docker_files/blob/master/Introduction.md), while more detailed instructions and troubleshooting are available [here](https://github.com/larics/docker_files).
+Basic information about Docker and its main concepts can be found [here](https://github.com/larics/docker_files/wiki).
 Of course, you can also take a look at the [official website](https://www.docker.com/).
 Don't follow any instructions from these links just yet.
 They are provided as a general overview and reference you can use in the future.
 Detailed step-by-step instructions are given below.

 #### Prerequisites
 You must have Ubuntu OS installed on your computer.
 Ideally, this would be Ubuntu 20.04, but another version should work as well.
-If you have an NVIDIA GPU, please follow [these instructions](https://github.com/larics/docker_files/tree/master#gpu-support) to prepare for Docker installation.
+If you have an NVIDIA GPU, please follow [these instructions](https://github.com/larics/docker_files/wiki/2.-Installation#gpu-support) to prepare for Docker installation.

 #### Step-by-step instructions
 Follow these [instructions](https://docs.docker.com/engine/install/ubuntu/) to install the Docker engine.